Mukundks2004/BetweenBooks/_tabs/about.md

 ## What Can You Expect Here?

-I aim to post about various aspects of the workplace and university.
+I aim to post about things I know about- uni and work, the media I consume and cool maths things.
 This is the furthest thing from a guide, but I've had my own experiences and I'll share them.
-Some topics I can think of right now include choosing a degree, choosing a university, why I code (and why you should too), and the benefits of teaching (for the teacher).
+Some topics I can think of right now include choosing a degree, choosing a university, why I code, and the benefits of teaching (for the teacher).
 But I don't want to be basic, I'll only write if there's something to be said.
-I have strong and unorthodox opinions on lots of things, but I will definitely stay non-political and generally keep things lighthearted.
+Although I have strong and sometimes unorthodox opinions on lots of things I will stay non-political and generally keep things lighthearted and SFW.

 ## Chirpy